 I personally found this game very enjoyable.
 I actually liked it more than Human Revolution.
-I cannot say why though.
+I cannot really put my finger on why though.
 The gameplay just feels fluid.
 I am also intrigued by the storyline.
-I am a big storyline guy and Halo 5 disappointed me this year.
-I think in terms of story, this game has replaced it.

 The price is a little high.
 I bought my version for 79.99$ CAD.
 This is expensive for a retail game.
 So I can understand people not picking it up right away.
 However for 40$, it would be well worth it.

 The key thing is, is there replay value?
 The answer for me is yes.
 There are slightly different ways that the game can pan out depending on your choices.
-I also did not go through all of the side missions.
-I would like to go back and get this done.
-I also assume there will be some DLC (Downloadable Content) later on this year.
-I may pick that up at that time.
 There are also more difficult settings which could be interesting.

 Between the story and gameplay, I would recommend this game.
 I know that it may not be everyone's cup of tea, as many people like the Call of Duty's and Battlefield multiplayer FPS (First Person Shooter) games.
 If you liked Human Revolution, then you will definitely like this game.